feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### What are your future career goals or plans?

-对未来的职业发展的想法和规划

-- In the short term, I want to gain more experience and complete more training to better serve clients, like first aid or dementia care courses.
+- In the short term, I want to gain more experience as a support worker to better serve my clients, like handling clients with complex health issues.
 - For the next few years, I want to take on more responsibility, maybe as a senior support worker or team leader.
-I’ll keep learning to provide high-quality services.
 - For the long term, I want to stay in aged care for a long career, maybe as a manager.
-My dream is to keep helping older people live with dignity and happiness.
-This work gives me purpose, and aligns with my personal values.

-### What do you know about our organization/facility?

-### Why do you want to work at our facility/organization?

-### What's your hobbies ?

-- exercise
-- enjoy cooking
-- enjoy keeping things clean and organized
-- learn new things

-## 二、技能与经验

-## 三、个人素质与工作态度
+## 个人素质与工作态度

 ### How do you work as part of a team?

-你如何与团队成员合作？

 - **Communicate Clearly**: I share updates and client information with my team, like nurses or supervisors, using clear words to ensure everyone knows what’s happening.
 - **Listen to Others**: I listen carefully to my teammates’ ideas or feedback, respecting their views to make sure we work well together and support clients.